henrylukito/db2/README.md

 # db2

-Script to help you to manage a folder of YAML files that can be loaded as objects that represent graph database.
+Python script to help you manage a folder of YAML files that can be loaded as Python objects that can be used like graph database.

 ## How to create folder with starting files

 Call `load(dbname)`.
-A folder named `dbname` will be created on current working directory.
+A folder named `dbname` will be created on current working directory, and it will also be 'loaded' (below).

-## Load objects
+## Load objects from files

 Also call `load(dbname)`.
-This module's dict objects such as `node`, `col`, `prop`, `rel`, `nodecol`, `nodeprop`, `noderel` etc will be populated.
+This module's dict objects such as `node`, `col`, `prop`, `rel` etc will be populated according to data in files.

 ## What is col?

 It stands for collection.
 A collection is just a way to have a subset list of nodes.
-A node can be in multiple collections.
+A node can exist in multiple collections.

-## What is the difference between `col` and `nodecol`?
+## What is the difference between `col` and `nodecol` dict?

 The keys for `col` dict are col ids, while the keys for `nodecol` are node ids.

-You use `col` dict to find out what nodes are in a collection and `nodecol` dict to find out all collections a node is in.
+You use `col` dict to find out all nodes in a collection and `nodecol` dict to find out all collections a node is in.

-The same applies to other pairs like `prop` and `nodeprop`, `rel` and `noderel` etc.
+The same applies to other dicts like `prop` and `nodeprop`, `rel` and `noderel` etc.

-## How to add/remove nodes/properties/relationships?
+## How to edit nodes/collections/properties/relationships?

-Call functions like `setnode`, `setnodecol`, `setnodeprop`, `setnoderel` etc.
+To add, call functions like `setnode`, `setnodecol`, `setnodeprop`, `setnoderel` etc.

-The counterparts for removal are `remnode`, `remnodecol`, `remnodeprop`, `remnoderel` etc.
+To remove, the counterparts are `remnode`, `remnodecol`, `remnodeprop`, `remnoderel` etc.

-These functions will update the files if there are changes.
+These functions will update the files immediately.
 They also ensure the dict objects remain consistent, e.g., between `col` and `nodecol`.

-These functions will add nodes, properties etc if they don't already exist, instead of being strict by throwing errors.
+These functions will automatically add nodes, properties and others if they don't already exist, instead of being strict by throwing errors.

+These functions will automatically remove collections, properties, relationships when they become empty and will also delete their files.

-## How to add nodes/properties/relationships quickly?
+## Quicker way to add nodes/properties/relationships

-There is a function `qset` (quick set) that will keep asking user for input until `q` is typed.
+There is a function `quickset` that will keep looping for user input until it's exited with e.g., keyboard interrupt (ctrl+c).

 The input has certain syntax: